 The share capital of the Company shall at all times equal its Net Asset Value.
-All but two of the Subscriber Shares have been repurchased by the Company.
-The Subscriber Shares entitle the Shareholders holding them to attend and vote at all meetings of the Company, but do not entitle the holders to participate in the dividends or net assets of any Fund or of the Company.
-The Company may issue up to five hundred billion Shares at the Net Asset Value per Share on such terms and in such Classes as the directors may think fit.
+The Company may issue up to five hundred billion Shares at the Net Asset Value per Share on such terms and in such Classes as the Directors may think fit.

-The proceeds from the issue of Shares (excluding the initial share capital) shall be applied in the books of the Company to the relevant Class of each Fund and shall be used in the acquisition on behalf of the relevant Fund of Transferable Securities and ancillary liquid assets.
+The proceeds from the issue of Shares (excluding the initial share capital) shall be applied in the books of the Company to the relevant Fund and shall be used in the acquisition on behalf of the relevant Fund of Transferable Securities and ancillary liquid assets.